Can you get a nursing degree online? 10 online nursing school FAQs answered

 9. Is financial aid available for online nursing programs?

-If you’re worried about paying for your education, there are financial aid options to consider.
+If you’re worried about paying for your education, there may be financial aid options to consider.
 These apply to online and traditional programs.

-Federal aid: Students attending an accredited school and program can get financial aid through the federal government in the form of loans, grants and work-study programs.
+Federal aid: Students attending an accredited school and program may be able to find financial aid through the federal government in the form of loans, grants and work-study programs.

 Scholarships: There are many scholarships available, some for students in all fields and some designed specifically for nurses.